Oran01/Marvel-Web/README.md

 ## Further help

 To get more help on the Angular CLI use ng help or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Notes
+Ensure your MySQL server is running and accessible at the host and port specified in your `server.js`.